What is total cholesterol?

 Your cholesterol levels are directly related to your heart health.
 They can help you to calculate your ten-year risk of having a heart attack or stroke by using the QRISK3 tool.

-A cholesterol test will usually show you your ratio of good and bad cholesterol — it can help you to identify whether changes to your diet may benefit your health.
+A Cholesterol Blood Test will usually show you your ratio of good and bad cholesterol — it can help you to identify whether changes to your diet may benefit your health.

 How often should I check my cholesterol?